 The Social Media Core aims to lead the transformation of current social science and health research at UofSC by integrating data science and social media analysis to understand health issues and human behavior.
-This core will host a social computing lab for social media applications including collection, cleaning, and analysis of large-scale social media data sets.
-To promote interdisciplinary efforts, the core will hold workshops and speaker series to facilitate presentation, demonstration, and discussion of how social media data can be explored across a wide range of disciplines.
+This core partners with interdisciplinary researchers across the campus and Geoinformation and Big Data Research Lab for social media applications including collection, cleaning, analysis, and visualization of large-scale social media datasets and other relevant big data.
+To promote interdisciplinary efforts, the core will hold hands-on workshops and speaker series to facilitate presentation, demonstration, and discussion of how social media data can be explored across a wide range of disciplines.
 The professional development and academic training activities will include certificates, new courses, and a new Master program in the longer term.
-In addition, the core will facilitate and produce collaborative research proposals with health science researchers and clinicians and seek external funding opportunities from federal and other agencies.
+In addition, the core will facilitate and produce collaborative manuscripts and research proposals with researchers interested in health science, data science, and geoinformatics to seek external funding opportunities from federal and other agencies.

 About the Hub